This history takes up 75 KB. I broke it into three pages to make it managable. Here is a list of pages and sections.

 A second "first impression" anecdote, focusing on academic skills rather than carpentry and architecture: At dinner on the third night of Registration week I happened to be sitting across from another freshman, and mentioned that college courses were going to be a quantum jump in difficulty from high school courses.
 He said he thought it was going to be little harder but he didn't foresee any difficulty because he had been a CSF seal bearer.

-(Back then you got a gold seal on your high school diploma if you make the California Scholarship Federation honor roll four semesters out of six in grades 10 - 12.
-Just for comparison, my graduating class of 500+ had 22 seal bearers.)
+(Back then you made the California Scholarship Federation honor roll by grades.
+An "A" in a college prep course gave you three points, a "B" one point.
+If you got 10 or more points in a semester, you made the honor roll.
+You got a gold seal on your high school diploma if you make the honor roll four semesters out of six in grades 10 - 12.
+My graduating class of 500+ had 22 seal bearers.)

 I said that was interesting and asked the rest of the table how many of them had also been seal bearers.
-All seven of us had been.
+Five of us had been, and the other two would have been, based on their GPAs, but they hadn't gone to high school in California.
 Then I asked, since we were comparing high school honors, how many had been National Merit Semi-Finalists.
 Five of us, but not the other freshman, had done that, too.
 He got a lot quieter.